adi3e08/adi3e08.github.io/_portfolio/ddp.md

 project_type : thesis
 permalink: /research/quantum-chaos
 date: 2016-06-15
 excerpt : Master's thesis carried out at IIT Madras.
 We study the connections between chaos and quantum entanglement.
-Studied entanglement in mixed states of quantized chaotic systems, focusing on the quantum coupled standard map.
+We study entanglement in mixed states of quantized chaotic systems, focusing on the quantum coupled standard map.
 author_profile: False
 ---
 This work represents my master's thesis carried out at IIT Madras, with [Prof. Arul Lakshminarayan](https://sites.google.com/view/arulakshminarayan){:target="_blank"}.
-We study the connections between chaos and quantum entanglement.
-Studied entanglement in mixed states of quantized chaotic systems, focusing on the quantum coupled standard map.
-Explored entanglement dynamics with varied interaction strengths and environment dimensions.
-Identified a critical dimension where entanglement decreases, potentially posing challenges in contexts like quantum computing.
+We studied the connections between chaos and quantum entanglement.
+We studied entanglement in mixed states of quantized chaotic systems, focusing on the quantum coupled standard map.
+We explored entanglement dynamics with varied interaction strengths and environment dimensions.
+We identified a critical dimension where entanglement decreases, potentially posing challenges in contexts like quantum computing.

 You can view my complete thesis [here](https://drive.google.com/file/d/1Shu4J47R_wIqWh6opb5N7-mZth3mWA3c/view){:target="_blank"}.